-We've got five reasons to head down to the Bayou right now and have yourself a merry little Mardimas.
+It's a spectacular time to visit, and not just because temperatures are still in the 60s and 70s, though that doesn't hurt.
+Here are five reasons to head down to the Bayou right now and have yourself a merry little Mardimas.
+You might even stay for New Year's Eve.

 The holidays are a slow time for tourism in New Orleans, and Christmas New Orleans Style was developed by the city’s Convention and Visitors Bureau specifically to help drive tourism during the off-season.
 Visitors can take advantage of the Papa Noel Hotel Deals, when 53 participating hotels throughout the French Quarter, the Garden District, the Central Business District and other neighborhoods offer discounts of up to 30 percent off their usual rates.
 Plus, flights are cheap.